yoga

 asana

-The postures (the asanas of Hatha Yoga) and the movements between postures taught in contemporary hatha yoga classes help prepare for deeper meditation by fostering a healthy and released physical body.
+The postures (the asanas of Hatha Yoga) and the movements between postures foster a strong fit and flexible physical body to prepare for deeper meditation.

 pranayama

-We can control body and mind by control (yama) of breath and life force (prana) and become strong, healthy and peaceful.
-Pranayama increases lung capacity, decreases stress, helps us focus, and brings the inner self into balance with the world around us.
+Controlling body and mind by control (yama) of breath and life force (prana).
+Pranayama increases strength, fitness, calm, lung capacity, decreases stress, helps us focus, and brings the inner self into balance with the world outside.

 pratyahara

 Pratyahara (withdrawing from the senses).
-We move awareness away from the sensations of the outer world and toward the inner self where we experience our selves more deeply and intimately and ultimately find our true self.
+Moves awareness away from sensations of the outer world and toward the inner self where we experience our selves more deeply and intimately and ultimately find our true self.

 dharana

 Dharana (concentration) brings a richer awareness of the mind.
-We use the previous limbs to bring us peace and balance so every thought or influence is met with a totally open mind, body and spirit without the influence of preconceptions, prejudice, conditioning, fear, anxiety, joy or sorrow.
+The previous limbs prepare for this by creating peace and balance so every thought or influence is met with a totally open mind, body and spirit without the influence of preconceptions, prejudice, conditioning, fear, anxiety, joy or sorrow.
 We meet every moment with our true selves.

 dhyana

-In Dhyana (meditation) we move beyond Dharana into a state of total awareness.
-We are able to concentrate on a focus point, while remaining aware of everything else around and within us.
+In Dhyana (meditation) moves beyond Dharana into a state of total awareness.
+Concentrating on a focus point, while remaining aware of everything else outside and within.
 The mind and body are quiet and open.

 samadhi

-Samadhi is the state of enlightenment, a state of ecstasy, bliss, transcendence of the self.
-We join with all living things, with the universe, with the Divine.
-We are in a state beyond knowledge, beyond worldly things, realising that everything is of the same substance and is connected – this is yoga (union).
+Samadhi (enlightenment) is a state of ecstasy, bliss, transcendence of the self.
+Joining with all living things, with the universe, with the Divine.
+This is a state beyond knowledge, beyond worldly things, realising that everything is of the same substance and is connected. – This is yoga (union).